michellab/BioSimSpace/paper/paper.md

 The `BioSimSpace.Protocol` package provides a set of high-level objects for several common molecular simulation protocols.
 Each protocol offers as set of configurable options that are handled by all of the molecular simulation engines that we support. `BioSimSpace.Process` provides objects for configuring, running, and interacting with simulation processes for each of the supported engines.
 When a process is created by passing in a system and protocol, BioSimSpace automatically writes all of the input files required by the specific simulation engine and configures any command-line options required by its executable.
 (Expert users of a particular engine are free to fully override any of the configuration options if desired.)

 The example below shows how to configure and run a default energy minimisation protocol for the molecular system that was loaded earlier.
-Here we use AMBER as the molecular dynamics engine:
+Here we use AMBER as the MD engine:

 ```python
 protocol = BSS.Protocol.Minimisation()